-MTM- So Much More Than Just a Lift | Company Report | Business Chief North America
+MTM- So Much More Than Just a Lift | Business Chief North America

 And they do it all while remaining committed to working towards sustainability and fairness for all.
 “At heart, MTM is a company that cares about community impact, and we feel very strongly about diversity, equity, inclusion, and climate change.
 And so we take a stand on these positions.
 We talk about it frequently, both publicly and with our employee base.
 And we know that our employees are aligned with our mission and our vision.
 And these are societal commitments to make our community better,” says Maciá.

 The proof is in the pudding.
-MTM boasts an incredibly long list of , but most notably in corporate culture and wellness, aligning with their core values.
+MTM boasts an incredibly long list of awards and accolades, but most notably in corporate culture and wellness, aligning with their core values.

 As we said in the beginning, by focusing on doing the right things, MTM really has created a beautiful thing.